 After City signed Aleksander Kolarov and Gael Clichy, Bridge struggled for game time and was sent out on loan three times.

 He signed a one-year contract at Reading in 2013 but retired at the end of the season after only making 12 appearances.

 Away from football, the 39-year-old was a contestant on ‘I’m a Celebrity Get Me Out of Here’ in 2016.

 Barry played a key role in City’s title win in 2012 before joining Everton a year later.
 He then went on to become the Premier League’s all time leading appearance maker while at West Brom.

 De Jong has travelled the globe since leaving City with spells at AC Milan, LA Galaxy, Galatasaray, Mainz and Qatari outfit Al Ahli Doha.
-The 34-year-old then made a domestic transfer to Al-Shahania in July.
+The 35-year-old then made a domestic transfer to Al-Shahania in 2019.

-Petrov joined Bolton after being released from City in 2010 and recently returned to score in Vincent Kompany’s testimonial.
+Petrov joined Bolton after being released from City in 2010 and returned to the club to score in Vincent Kompany’s testimonial.

 After being released by QPR in 2015, Wright-Phillips made the move to America and signed for New York Red Bulls before joining Phoenix Rising FC in 2017.

 The winger decided to call time on his career in August 2019 at the age of 37.
 His son, D’Margio, has signed his first professional contract with Manchester City, which makes us feel incredibly old.

 Ireland was another highly-rated player from City’s academy, but he fell out of favour under Roberto Mancini despite initially impressing amid their new-found wealth.